MAB-Lab/Zika_Project/README.md

 # Zika_Project

-This repository contains all code and utilities used in the publication: "Hunting unannotated human proteins to better understand Zika virus infection" by Leblanc S & Brunet MA.
+This repository contains all code and utilities used in the publication: "Modelling of pathogen-host systems using deeper ORF annotations and transcriptomics to inform proteomics analyses" by Leblanc S & Brunet MA.
 The manuscript presents a computational framework for identification of novel proteins and is based on the re-analysis of transcriptomics and proteomics datasets.

 <p align="center">